anushkocharyan/Data_Visualization/README.md

 # Data_Visualization
 This repository contains the code and the report for the final project of the Data Visualization course.
 Please check [the report](https://github.com/anushkocharyan/Data_Visualization/blob/master/Project_Report.pdf) to see the generated plots.
-All the visualizations were created using Plotly and are interactive.
+All visualizations were created using Plotly and are interactive.